giantswarm/docs/src/content/app-platform/create-catalog/index.md

 We recommend using [Dependabot](https://docs.github.com/en/code-security/supply-chain-security/keeping-your-dependencies-updated-automatically/keeping-your-actions-up-to-date-with-dependabot) to keep the GitHub <span class="x x-first x-last">action</span> up to date.

-## Create Catalog CR
+## Register the catalog

 Once you've created your app catalog and published some apps you need to create a Catalog CR in the management cluster to register it with app platform.
 This can be done using [kubectl gs template catalog]({{< relref "/ui-api/kubectl-gs/template-catalog" >}}).

 You should create the Catalog CR in the [organization]({{< relref "/general/organizations" >}}) namespace where the apps will be used.
+Or if it needs to be used in multiple organizations it can be created in the `default` namespace.

 ```nohighlight
 kubectl gs template catalog \